 Our PGCert Early Years Practice (PGCEYP) offers two routes: Graduate Entry (GE), full-time for 12 months, or Graduate Employment-based (GEB), part-time for 12 months.

-On the PGCEYP you will train to teach early education and care across the birth-to-five age range, leading to 60 master’s credits and Early Years Teacher Status (EYTS).
+On this course, you will train to teach early education and care across the birth-to-five age range, leading to 60 master’s credits and Early Years Teacher Status (EYTS).

 To help build individual confidence and peer respect, we encourage you to share experiences and expertise with other trainees, enabling open discussion and group support.

-The course culminates in assessment against the specialist Teachers’ Standards (Early Years) and qualifies you to work towards a leadership role, supporting young children and their families in private, voluntary settings, independent or ‘free’ schools and some Children’s Centres.
+The course culminates in assessment against the specialist Teachers’ Standards (Early Years), and qualifies you to work towards a leadership role, supporting young children and their families in private settings, voluntary settings, independent or ‘free’ schools, and some children's centres.

-On the PGCEYP we ensure that students' placements meet their needs and complement their previous experience.
-They gain invaluable experience in a number of different settings, one of which could be a Children's Centre.
-This variety of placement strengthens their knowledge and helps develop their practical skills in real-life situations.
+On the PGCEYP, we ensure that students' placements meet their needs and complement their previous experience.
+You will gain invaluable experience in a number of different settings, one of which could be a children's centre.
+This variety of placement strengthens your knowledge and helps to develop your practical skills in real-life situations.

-Whilst you are on a placement, you will be fully supported by University-trained subject mentors; your progress is also closely monitored by your University tutors and you will be visited by a member of the academic staff.
+While you are on a placement, you will be fully supported by University-trained subject mentors.
+Your progress is also closely monitored by your University tutors and you will be visited by a member of the academic staff.

 Placements also provide students with the perfect opportunity to connect with potential employers and build a professional network.

-The Institute of Education is based at our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.
+The Institute of Education is based at our historic London Road campus, which has undergone a £30m refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.